 Berauer studied at the New England Conservatory and Berklee College in Boston, and the A. Bruckner University of Linz.
 His teachers were inter alia Bob Brookmeyer, Lee Hyla, Christoph Cech and Gunter Waldek.

-Johannes Berauer teaches at Music University Graz, holds the position for Jazz Composition at the conservatory of Klagenfurt and taught at the Music University Vienna.
+Johannes Berauer holds a position for Jazz Composition & Arrangement at Music University Graz and has previously taught at the conservatory of Klagenfurt and the Music University Vienna.

 Foto © Frank G Brody